|Monday, september 11|

 Seven Ways to Die Young… at an Old Age

 There is a fountain of youth and in this endnote, Dr. Dave shares what you must do to die young at an old age.
-He will expose the facts and stats that are based on medical research, the most
+He will expose the facts and stats that are based on medical research, the most current studies of anti-aging from around the world and very practical advice that anyone can follow.

-Audiences will laugh and learn as Dr. Dave shares how to avoid the big 3 - Why being a grump is more of a disadvantage than the people around you; what 8 numbers you need to know about
+Audiences will laugh and learn as Dr. Dave shares how to avoid the big 3 - Why being a grump is more of a disadvantage than the people around you; what 8 numbers you need to know about yourself; and how to enjoy, rather than endure, living to 100!

 |3:15 p.m.||Closing Remarks and Door Prizes|